Skip to Content

 If you’ve been in the country for a while and need a little of home, I love Prospero’s Books and Caliban’s Coffee House on Rustaveli Street.
 I’ve spent a LOT of time there, and even had an apartment just around the corner up the hill for a while.
 It’s welcoming and you’ll find locals and ex-pats alike.

 Tbilisi’s had many changes in the past ten years, and so many have made it an awesome destination for tourists.
 Of course, one of the main things I love about Georgia is the AMAZING hospitality of the people.
+The botanical garden is a beautiful place for leisurely strolls and activities for children.
 So many people are incredibly friendly and ready to go out of their way to help you out.

 Georgian language basics